jack-the-pug/0xwho/readme.md

 ## Why not make the extenstion available through the chrome web store?

-It's dangerous to use a chrome ext that can temper the content of your webpages.
+It's dangerous to use a chrome ext that can tamper the content of your webpages.

 So, read the code and build it yourself.
+And also don't forget to drink plenty of water today and always get enough sleep.

-## 0xWho: lite version
+## 🐒 0xWho: lite version

 The 0xWho ext tries to be lightweight as much as possible, but if you are super busy, we have a even lighter version for you:

-Introducing: 0xwho, the Tampermonkey script version.
+Introducing: 0xWho, the Tampermonkey script version.

 Now available at [greasyfork.org](https://greasyfork.org/en/scripts/446598-0xwho).